carolnjoroge/writetech-accelerator-portfolio-carol/README.md

 Welcome!
 This repository contains all my project work and deliverables from the **WriteTech Accelerator Program**.

+*This portfolio is currently in progress.*

 Over the course of the bootcamp, I will complete technical writing projects across various domains — including API documentation, AI, DevOps, automation, and Web3 — using modern documentation workflows and tools.

-*This portfolio is currently in progress.*

 ## 👩🏽‍💻 About Me

-I am a Technical Writer experienced in analyzing complex concepts and writing easy-to-understand technical documents.
+I am a Technical Writer experienced in analyzing complex concepts and writing easy-to-understand documents.
 This portfolio highlights the practical skills I’ve built during the WriteTech Accelerator.

 ## 📁 Project Modules